TechClusterHQ/qbt-portchecker/README.md

 adapted from a script made by [schumi4](https://github.com/schumi4)

+Important: If you were using an older version of this script (that uses custom services and is not a docker mod), remove it first: Delete the custom-services volume and the corresponding folder on your drive.
+After you've upgraded, the script will update itself and no manual intervention is needed.

 ## Installation

 First up, enable the option "Bypass authentication for clients on localhost" in the qBittorrent settings under the "Web UI" tab